keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 * `query`: This value means that the *dynatrace-service* will look for a dashboard on your Dynatrace Tenant (dynatrace-prod in the example above) which has the following dashboard naming format: `KQG;project=<YOURKEPTNPROJECT>;service=<YOURKEPTNSERVICE>;stage=<YOURKEPTNSTAGE>`.
 If such a dashboard exists it will use the definition of that dashboard for SLIs as well as SLOs.
 If no dashboard is found that matches that name it goes back to default mode.
 * DASHBOARD-UUID: If you specify the UUID of a Dynatrace dashboard the *dynatrace-service* will query this dashboard on the specified Dynatrace Tenant.
 If it exists it will use the definition of this dashboard for SLIs as well as SLOs.
 If the dashboard was not found the *dynatrace-service* will raise an error.

-Here is an example of a `dynatrace.conf.yaml` specifing the UUID of a Dynatrace Dashboard:
+Here is an example of a `dynatrace.conf.yaml` specifying the UUID of a Dynatrace Dashboard:

 ```yaml
 ---